Education Outside the Classroom

 Three Hour Whale Watch Field Trips

-We at San Diego Whale Watch believe in the importance of utilizing the wonderful natural resource of the Pacific Ocean and educating our children on the various marine life which inhabit it.
+We at San Diego Whale Watch believe in the importance of utilizing the wonderful natural resource of the Pacific Ocean as a tool to help educate our children on the marine life that inhabits it.
 Students will gain a broad understanding of whales in terms of migratory patterns, size differences, feeding behavior and communication.
-We will also cover environmental factors, endangered species and how we can all help save them from extinction.
+We will also cover environmental factors, endangered species and how we can all help to save them from extinction.

 Oh, the things you will see!

 The curriculum can be customized to enhance the topics currently being taught in the classroom.
-Educational packets including Teacher outlines, activity sheets and whale fact sheets will be sent via email prior to the trip for in-class activities that can add to the educational value of your trip.
+Educational packets including teacher outlines, activity sheets and whale fact sheets will be sent via email, prior to the trip (at your request) for in-class activities that can add to the educational value of your trip.